Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 9 min read

 Frame Compatibility: Can Your Gravel Bike Take 650b?

-Curious if your gravel bike can run 650b wheels?
-You’ll first inspect frame dimensions, bike models, and fork design to confirm clearance for ~2.1” (or wider) tires.
-Changing wheel diameter alters geometry—lowering bottom bracket and potentially increasing pedal strikes—so measure chainstay length and BB drop before committing.
-Check brake compatibility; some calipers or mounts need adjustment for different rim diameters.
+Wondering if your gravel bike can run 650b wheels?
+Start by inspecting frame dimensions, your bike model’s specs, and fork design to confirm clearance for roughly 2.1″ (or wider) tires.
+Changing wheel diameter alters geometry, lowering the bottom bracket and potentially increasing pedal strikes.
+Measure chainstay length and BB drop before committing.
+Also check brake compatibility, since some calipers or mounts need adjustment for different rim diameters.

 • Verify manufacturer specifications for dual 700c/650b support.

-• Measure clearances at chainstays, seatstays, and fork crown with intended tire selection.
+• Measure clearances at chainstays, seatstays, and fork crown with your intended tire selection.

-• Confirm brake caliper range or need for adapters on your specific bike models.
+• Confirm brake caliper range or need for adapters on your specific bike model.

-If the frame meets clearances and the brakes adapt, you gain liberated versatility: a practical, terrain-driven setup.
-If not, choose a different frame or consult a shop to avoid compromising safety or performance.
+If the frame has the clearance and the brakes can adapt, you gain real versatility: a practical, terrain-driven setup.
+If not, consider a different frame or consult a shop to avoid compromising safety or performance.

 Setup Checklist: Tires, Tubeless Conversion, Clearance

-Start by listing the exact tire dimensions and intended use, then confirm clearance and tubeless readiness before you buy wheels or tires.
-You’ll typically run 650b (BSD 584mm) tires 40–50mm wide for gravel.
-Verify frame and fork clearance—many accept up to ~2.1″—and confirm rim internal width matches tire profile.
+Start by listing the exact tire dimensions and intended use.
+Then confirm clearance and tubeless readiness before you buy wheels or tires.
+You’ll typically run 650b (BSD 584 mm) tires 40–50 mm wide for gravel.
+Verify frame and fork clearance (many accept up to roughly 2.1″) and confirm rim internal width matches the tire profile.

 Item Spec Action